-Here's how Administrators can update password requirements for local user management.
+Here's how Administrators (admin user) can update password requirements for local user management via the Leapwork Studio.

 Step 1: Double-check that you're running Leapwork version 2021.1.993 or newer.

 Step 2: Open Leapwork Studio and click on "Settings."

 Step 4: Configure Password Complexity.
 By default, Leapwork requires at least one lowercase letter, one uppercase letter, and one digit.
 You can choose to tick the box that adds "at least one special (non-alphanumeric) character" to the list of requirements.

 You can also select a minimum required password length (within Leapwork's range of 6 to 20 characters).

 Lastly, you can choose the "Never expires" option or enforce password renewal after a set number of days.

 Step 5: Click "Save" and the new password requirements will go out to your entire team.